The Canna Unicorns Group Provides These Main Services…

 Sometimes, a simple PPM is all that is needed.

 So, just give us a call or an email and we can help you sort it out.
+Even if you are accepting investments from “friends and family”, you still need a proper legal document set.

 A: There are some common “sections” in all the documents for this process.
 I have listed them below with a few ‘real world comments’.

 - Articles of Incorporation (or new Incorporation): It is rare that the “OldCo” is properly structured for legally and properly raising money.
 This is one of the “points of analysis” that is part of the early assessment.
 The key is to have a stock/corporate structure that 1) can “go all the way”, and 2) protects the company and current owners.
-You might make a note that the old ‘preferred state of incorporation’ was Delaware, it is now moving to Nevada, particularly with cannabis.

 - Existing capitalization table, including list of existing shareholders, particularly those over 10%.
 Particular attention must be paid to whether any of 10%+ shareholders have any regulatory issues, particularly in stock sales.
 FINRA certified professionals understand the concept of ‘bad actor’ provisions.

 - The Business Plan is almost the least important feature of the package.
 The lawyers make this so vanilla that it is almost worthless other than the broad strokes of the business basics.
 Certainly no “projections” are included.
 There are a number of “pitch gotchas” that a company that is planning a capital raise MUST be aware of.
 Our team is well schooled in what you can and can’t say once you enter this process and this is critical for understanding of everyone that is dealing with investors.
-There are issues with a “blank check” company meaning no revenues, no expenses, and built for only acquisitions, but as long as the company has a viable plan, then there is no issue with that element in a Reg A+ offering.

 - Management Team: This is an important section.
 We need bio’s and resumes.
 Depending on how far your vision goes, there are requirements regarding the Board of Directors necessary to go for a public listing.
 The concept of “stacking the board” with top resumes is always a good discussion to have.